Opportunities to use foreign labor in Estonia

 If the physical presence of the team members in Estonia is necessary, but the work project is short-term, it is possible to recruit foreign workers in a simplified manner by registering with the Police and Border Guard Board.
 In this case, the employee must have a legal basis to stay in Estonia (e.g. a short-term or long-term visa) and the period of employment may not exceed 365 days in 455 consecutive days.
 In addition, salary criteria must be taken into account, which varies according to the employee’s position and qualifications.

 If none of the above solutions are suitable, the employee may apply for a visa to live and work in Estonia.
 This option may prove to be the most difficult and time-consuming, as the quota under the Aliens Act, which fills up very quickly, also applies.
-In 2019, more applications had already been submitted by 3 January than the limit set for 2019.
+The immigration quota for 2024 was 1303 permits.
+When considering this option, keep in mind that the quota fills up quite fast, generally within the first few months.

 In summary, Estonian entrepreneurs have several opportunities to involve foreign labor, but in order to find a suitable solution, the needs and opportunities of the employer as well as the employee must be taken into account.